 Reducing geographical disparities is one of the priorities of the education strategic plan.

 Ethnic and linguistic groups

-Escolas de Professores do Futuro, a community-based teacher training college, run teacher education programmes for primary teachers in rural areas.
-Teacher Training College (TTC) Nhamatanda has been training visually impaired primary school teachers for more than ten years, and since 2008 with financial support from Light for the World.
-Each year, visually impaired graduates from mainstream schools are identified, with assistance from the local School for the Blind, and encouraged to apply for a scholarship at the college.
+‘Escolas de Professores do Futuro’, a community-based teacher training college, runs teacher education programmes for primary teachers in rural areas.
+Teacher Training College Nhamatanda has been training visually impaired primary school teachers for more than 10 years, and since 2008 with financial support from Light for the World.
+Each year, visually impaired graduates from mainstream schools are identified, with assistance from the local school for the blind, and encouraged to apply for a scholarship at the college.
 All teacher educators have been trained in Braille by the school for the blind and the national Union of the Blind.
-During their training, the visually impaired student teachers teach in practice schools nearby.
+During their training, the visually impaired student teachers teach in nearby practice schools.
 Communities have become familiar with their children being taught by visually impaired teachers, resulting in a positive change of attitude and helping create a more welcoming environment for teachers and students with disabilities.

 No evidence of indicators to measure inclusive education in the country has been found.

 This profile has been reviewed by the Global Campaign for Education (GCE).